AdobeDocs/commerce-operations.en/help/upgrade/upgrade-compatibility-tool/reports.md

 - *Total critical errors*: the number of critical errors found.
 - *Total errors*: the number of errors found.
 - *Total warnings*: the number of warnings found.
-- *Memory peak usage*: the maximum amount of memory the execution of the [!DNL Upgrade Compatibility Tool] has reached.
+- *Memory peak usage*: the maximum amount of memory the [!DNL Upgrade Compatibility Tool] has reached during execution.

 See the following command-line interface example: